rsakshi20/delhi-metro-data-analysis/README.md

-This file also contains a dataset which we have been using to crreate a dashboard.
+This file also contains a dataset which we have been using to create a dashboard.